Deltares-research/HydroFlows/docs/user_guide/intro.rst

 User guide
 ==========

-HydroFlows currently consists of two main components: the workflow framework and the method library.
+HydroFlows currently consists of two main components: the workflow framework and the methods library.
 The workflow framework is used to create workflows using python scripts and parse these to a workflow engine like Snakemake_.
 The method library contains a collection of methods that can be used as building blocks in a workflow.